-Presented in support of the ZMA's exhibition Medium, the fourth annual presentation will explore diverse spiritual pathways within the United States' cultural identity.
-Panelists will discuss religious practices born out of the African diaspora, including Santería and Ifa from Yoruban tradition, and the resurgence of 19th-century Spiritualism.
-They will consider how such practices allow for fluid gender identities and sexuality, and explore the ways participants find power outside heteronormative narratives.
+Presented in support of the ZMA's exhibition Medium, this presentation explored religious practices born out of the African diaspora, including Ifa from Yoruban tradition, and the resurgence of 19th-century Spiritualism.
+They considered how such practices allow for fluid gender identities and sexuality, and explore the ways participants find power outside heteronormative narratives.

 Moderator: Dr. Brett Esaki, Georgia State University

 Speakers: Lacey Prpić Hedtke, Vincent Mosley, Nayasia Coleman

 The Museum Out/Loud series (formally known as MARBOut) is a part of LGBTQ History Month and seeks to unearth the stories and history of LGBTQ+ communities.
 It is presented annually by KSU’s LGBTQ Student Programs, the Zuckerman Museum of Art, and the Department of Museums, Archives and Rare Books.